Music

 Band

-with them for seven years.
-After that, I spent three years with
+with them for seven pleasant years.

 a neighbourhood